pietrso/portfolio/README.md

 _keywords: NDVI, SAR, deep learning, conditional generative adversarial network, crop monitoring, agriculture_
 * * *

-### Sentiment Analysis on Tweets
+### Sentiment Analysis using Transformers
 [GitHub repo](https://github.com/pietrso/sent-analysis-transf)

 **Description:**
 The scope of this project is to understand how to use the Hugging Face library at a deeper level with a custom dataset.
 The task is a Sentiment Analysis on Airline Tweets using a DistilBert Transformer.
 The model has been Fine-Tuned on the dataset and the strong imbalance of the data has been tackled modifying the class weights in the loss function.

-_keywords: transformers, DistilBert, classification, python_
+_keywords: transformers, DistilBert, Hugging Face, classification, python_
 * * *

 ### Pedestrian Detection